the-full-stack/website/docs/llm-bootcamp/sponsors.md

 We offer three tiers of sponsorship for the FSDL 2023 LLM Bootcamp:

-1. **Vector Tier** sponsors receive the following benefits: logo displayed on website and during conference, and verbal acknowledgement.
+1. **Vector Tier** sponsors receive the following benefits: logo displayed on website and during conference, verbal acknowledgement.
 Vector Tier sponsorships are available for $1000.

 - **Matrix Tier** sponsors receive all the benefits of the Vector Tier, plus: logo displayed in between talks, 6' table with two seats, and a conference registration.
 Matrix Tier sponsorships are available for $2500.